-When the Precipitate PhaseMorphology is set to Sphere on the Precipitation Calculator, the following options are available when certain axis variables are also selected.
+When the Precipitate Phase Morphology is set to Sphere on the Precipitation Calculator, the following options are available when certain axis variables are also selected.

-Select the $3D \rightarrow 2D$ checkbox if you want to make a direct comparison between the predicted three-dimensional (3D) radius of the precipitates and the two-dimensional (2D) data obtained from a micrograph.
+Select the $3D \rightarrow 2D$ checkbox if you want to make a direct comparison between the predicted three-dimensional (3D) radius of the precipitates and the two-dimensional (2D) data obtained from a cross-section taken through the dispersion.

 The stereological conversion is described in the theory for spherical particles.
-See "Stereology" on page 104.
+See "Stereology" on page 118.